Doggie Decompression Training

-Ultimately, for dogs and puppies suffering from separation anxiety, the goal of the training is to help them acclimate to being separated from a guardian and/or spending time alone.
-However, this method can also be applied in any circumstance where a dog guardian or pet care professional needs to assist an anxious or overly-excited dog or puppy to settle down.
+For dogs and puppies suffering from separation anxiety, the ultimate goal of the training is to help them acclimate to being separated from a guardian and/or spending time alone; however, this method can also be applied in any circumstance where a dog guardian or pet care professional needs to assist an anxious or overly-excited dog or puppy to settle down.

 Negative Reinforcement: Training a Dog or Puppy to Relax in Response to Stress

 Doggie Decompression is a form of desensitization and counter-conditioning that begins by applying the training principle of negative reinforcement to condition a dog or puppy to respond to confinement or restricted movement by relaxing (negative reinforcement refers to the cessation of something unpleasant to encourage a targeted behavior).

 The cessation of being confined or restricted on a tether, therefore, acts as the reinforcer for the self-soothing process that precedes it (a reinforcer increases the likelihood of a behavior happening again).